Best kids fitness tracker Android Central 2021

-Best for Smartwatch Design: Vtech KidiZoom Smartwatch DX2
+Best for smartwatch design: Vtech KidiZoom Smartwatch DX2

-Technically, the KidiZoom DX2 is more of a fully-featured smartwatch than it is an activity tracker with features beyond the basics.
-And by smartwatch, I mean smartwatch tailored to kids with games, camera, and more versus notifications and calendar invites.
+Technically, the KidiZoom DX2 is more of a fully-featured smartwatch than it is an activity tracker with functions beyond the basics.
+And by smartwatch, I mean smartwatch tailored to kids with games, a camera, and more versus notifications and calendar invites.
 That said, it does also keep track of steps via a built-in pedometer and includes some motion-controlled games that encourage kids to keep moving.

 - Large, color touchscreen